 - Toward a Legal Framework of Regional Redistribution of Poverty Related Expenses, 47 Washington University Journal of Urban and Contemporary Law 1 (1995)

-- Black, Brown and Green: The Persistent Effect of Race in Home Mortgage Lending, in Race and Real Estate (Princeton University, forthcoming)
+- Black, Brown and Green: The Persistent Effect of Race in Home Mortgage Lending, in Race and Real Estate (Oxford University Press 2015)

 - Idolatry of Land, Current Legal Issues (Oxford University Press vol. 5) (2003)